A density theorem for Borel-Type Congruence subgroups and arithmetic applications: Sketch of the Proof

-The crucial input on the spectral side is a suitable lower bound for $J_{\pi}(\mathbf{1}_{I(q)})$.
-In general, we would expect the bound\footnote{The heuristic behind this expectation is that the first Fourier coefficient (on average over $\pi^{I(q)}$) should be one as long as the Whittaker-Period is taken with respect to the measure which is self dual with respect to the lattice $U(\mathbb{Z})\cap \Gamma$.}
+The crucial input on the spectral side is a suitable lower bound for $J_{\pi}(\mathbbm{1}_{I(q)})$.
+We expect the bound\footnote{The heuristic behind this expectation is that the first Fourier coefficient (on average over $\pi^{I(q)}$) should be one as long as the Whittaker-period is taken with respect to the measure which is self dual with respect to the lattice $U(\mathbb{Z})\cap \Gamma$.}

-For the standard congruence subgroup $\Gamma_0(q)$ the estimate \eqref{eq:expectation_spectral} follows from newform theory, see \cite{Bl}.
-On the other hand, for the principal congruence subgroup $\Gamma(q)$ (with $q$ squarefree), this estimate is established in \cite{AB} via a careful analysis of all relevant local representations.
-Here we establish \eqref{eq:expectation_spectral} in Lemma~\ref{low_bound_bessel} below for $\Gamma_2(q)$ (with $q=l$ prime) exploiting the nice structure of representations with Iwahori fixed elements.
+where $\pi^{{\rm SO}_n(\mathbb{R})\cdot I(q)}$ stands for subspace of ${\rm SO}_n(\mathbb{R})\cdot I(q)$-invariant vectors in $\pi$.
+For the standard congruence subgroup $\Gamma_0(q)$ the analogous version of the estimate \eqref{eq:expectation_spectral} follows from newform theory, see \cite{Bl}.
+On the other hand, for the principal congruence subgroup $\Gamma(q)$, this estimate is established in \cite{AB, ABN} via a careful analysis of all relevant local representations.
+Here we establish \eqref{eq:expectation_spectral} in Lemma~\ref{low_bound_bessel} below for $\Gamma_2(q)$ (with $q=l$ prime) exploiting that representations with Iwahori fixed elements have a very nice structure.